 8. Andy OS

-Although still in its beta release, Andy OS supports comes out with a lot of built-in features to enable you to take the most out of your Linux Android Emulator.
-It reads the sensor events relentlessly and offers a much better visual experience compared to your regular Android smartphone.
+Although still in its beta release, Andy OS supports comes out with a lot of built-in features to enable you to make the most out of your Linux Android Emulator.
+It reads the sensor events relentlessly and offers a much better visual experience than your regular Android smartphone.
 Overall, Andy OS is one of those flexible Android emulators for Linux that succeeds in bringing your favorite Android apps directly onto your PC screen.

 Highlights of Andy OS

 - Andy OS lets you sync your regular Android smartphone with the emulator.

 - You can use your phone as a controller to your Emulator and can send Desktop Push Notifications and Keyboard Mappings pretty easily.